sena-00/bandit/README.md

         sleep 0.001
 done
 ~~~~
+It is crucial to add `sleep 0.001`.
+If you dont do that, you'll overflow netcat, and after a few tries, nc will either timeout, or stop working.
 Lets change the permissions with `chmod 777 bruteforce.sh`.
 Run the script with `./bruteforce.sh > combinations.txt`.
 This is show all the possible combinations in one file.

 <p align="center">